winkerVSbecks/slaying-your-webpack-dragon/README.md

 # Slaying Your Webpack Dragon 🐲

 Slides for my CSS DevConf talk.

++ View the published slides at: [winkervsbecks.github.io/slaying-your-webpack-dragon](https://winkervsbecks.github.io/slaying-your-webpack-dragon)
-The code for the demo app is available at: [winkerVSbecks/triangle-catalogue-webpack-example](https://github.com/winkerVSbecks/triangle-catalogue-webpack-example).
++ The code for the demo app is available at: [winkerVSbecks/triangle-catalogue-webpack-example](https://github.com/winkerVSbecks/triangle-catalogue-webpack-example).

 #### Available Scripts